 2. Try acupuncture or Acupressure.

-Currently evidence is growing, based on a small number of research studies, and suggests acupuncture, or acupressure, may be of benefit for some people, particularly those with allergic rhinitis or hay fever symptoms.
+Currently evidence is growing, based on a small number of research studies2Acupressure in patients with seasonal allergic rhinitis: a randomized controlled exploratory trial, and suggests acupuncture, or acupressure, may be of benefit for some people, particularly those with allergic rhinitis or hay fever symptoms.

 While there needs to be more research and further studies done before results can be totally conclusive, the theory is that acupuncture aims to help those suffering from allergies by stimulating nerves which are located in the muscles and muscle tissues.